jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

     $ docker run --volumes-from alpha ubuntu cat /var/log/now Fri May 30 05:06:27 UTC 2014

-<!SLIDE>
+---
-# Volumes exist independently of containers
+## Volumes exist independently of containers

 If a container is stopped, its volumes still exist and are available.